 Here, we examine the trajectory of number learning in the Tsimane', an indigenous farming-foraging group in the Bolivian rain-forest (see Huanca, 2008, for a cultural overview).
 The Tsimane' number roughly 8000 and live in villages in the Department of Beni in lowland Bolivia, near the town of San Borja.
-The Tsimane' have primarily been studied with respect to health (Foster et al., 2005; McDade et al., 2005; Godov et al., 2006; Gurven, Kaplan, & Supa, 2007), economics (Kirby et al., 2002; Godoy, Jacobson, & Wilkie, 1998; Godoy & Jacobson, 1999; Henrich et al., 2001; Reyes-Garcia, Vadez, & Godoy, 2002; Huanca, Leonard, & Perez, 2003; Godoy et al., 2010), and indigenous knowledge (Reves-Garcia et al., 2003; Reves-Garcia et al., 2005; Huanca, 1999).
-For Tsimane' children, educational advancement-particularly early education-is not prioritized, in contrast to most industrialized countries.
+The Tsimane' have primarily been studied with respect to health (Foster, Byron, Reves-García, Huanca, Vadez, Apaza, Pérez, Tanner, Guttierez, Sandstrom, Yakhedts, Osborn, Godoy & Leonard, 2005; McDade, Leonard, Burhop, Reyes-García, Vadez, Huanca & Godoy, 2005; Godoy, Leonar, Reyes-García, Goodman, McDade, Huanca, Tanner & Vadez, 2006; Gurven, Kaplan & Supa, 2007), economics (Kirby, Godoy, Reyes-García, Byron, Apaza, Leonard, Pérez, Vadez & Wilkie, 2002; Godoy, Jacobson & Wilkie, 1998; Godoy & Jacobson, 1999; Henrich, Boyd, Bowles, Camerer, Fehr, Gintis & McElreath, 2001; Reyes-García, Vadez & Godoy, 2002; Huanca, Leonard & Perez, 2003; Godoy, Zeinalova, Reyes-García, Huanca, Kosiewicz, Leonard & Tanner, 2010), and indigenous knowledge (Reyes-García, Godoy, Vadez, Apaza, Byron, Huanca, Leonard, Pérez & Wilkie, 2003; Reyes-Garcia, Vadez, Byron, Apaza, Leonard, Pérez & Wilkie, 2005; Huanca, 1999).
+For Tsimane' children, educational advancement - particularly early education - is not prioritized, in contrast to most industrialized countries.
 The types of educational toys and television common in the US are not available to Tsimane' children.
-Indeed, many adults have no formal education, and poor or no knowledge of basic arithmetic (Piantadosi, Jara-Ettinger, & Gibson, forthcoming).
+Indeed, many adults have no formal education, and poor or no knowledge of basic arithmetic (Piantadosi, Jara-Ettinger & Gibson, forthcoming).
 The Tsimane' therefore provide an ideal test case for determining what number word learning looks like away from many features of industrialized culture.

-We are primarily interested in whether Tsimane' children progress through the same stages of subset knower levels as US children.
+We are primarily interested in whether Tsimane' children progress through the same stages of subsetknower levels as US children.
 As we show, Tsimane' children acquire number words substantially later than their counterparts in industrialized cultures.
 Because of this delay, their stages of knowledge are especially interesting because their number acquisition happens with more mature cognitive machinery.
 Several distinct learning trajectories are possible, each potentially quite informative about the underlying representational and learning mechanisms.
-For instance, children might come to understand cardinality earlier (in the count list), after learning only one or two number-word meanings rather than three or four.
-This might suggest that maturational constraints are what prevent learners from making the CP-transition-a three-knower only becomes a CP-knower when their representational machinery has developed or aged enough to support the transition.
+For instance, children might come to understand cardinality earlier (in the count list), after learning only one or two number word meanings rather than three or four.
+This might suggest that maturational constraints are what prevent learners from making the CP-transition - a three-knower only becomes a CP-knower when their representational machinery has developed or aged enough to support the transition.
 In older children, this development would have already happened, so learners would make the inductive leap without going through all the stages observed in younger children.
 An alternative pattern is that learners might persist up until five- or six-knowers, or higher.
 Carey (2009), for instance, suggests that it is meaningful that children make the CP-transition around three or four, right where their ability to track sets is limited.
-If this is true-the CP-transition happens when children run out of representational resources for smaller sets-and older children have greater representational capacities for small sets, they should make the transition later in the count list.
-Finally, one could imagine a wholly more variable developmental trajectory-perhaps children without the educational resources of industrialized countries acquire number words in a more haphazard order or show very little systematicity.
-This could happen for certain kinds of learners if there's nothing really "special" about the earlier cardinalities that lead to their early acquisition, or perhaps if parents do not emphasize reciting the counting list in order.
+If this is true - the CP-transition happens when children run out of representational resources for smaller sets - and older children have greater representational capacities for small sets, they should make the transition later in the count list.
+Finally, one could imagine a wholly more variable developmental trajectory - perhaps children without the educational resources of industrialized countries acquire number words in a more haphazard order or show very little systematicity.
+This could happen for certain kinds of learners if there is nothing really 'special' about the earlier cardinalities that lead to their early acquisition, or perhaps if parents do not emphasize reciting the counting list in order.